Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

   - /about.html
 ---

 I’m a Research Fellow at the Flatiron Institute, Simons Foundation, working jointly at the Center for Computational Neuroscience and the Center for Computational Mathematics.
-I did a Ph.D. in Data Science at the Center for Data Science at New York University, advised by [Eero Simoncelli](https://www.cns.nyu.edu/~eero/).
+I did a Ph.D. in Data Science at the Center for Data Scienceat New York University, advised by [Eero Simoncelli](https://www.cns.nyu.edu/~eero/).
 Here is my [thesis](https://www.cns.nyu.edu/pub/lcv/kadkhodaie-phd.pdf).
 I studied Solid State Physics for my bachelor’s and Psychology for my master’s.

 I'm broadly interested in vision and more specifically in **probability densities of natural images**.
 I have studied these densities from various angles: ***learning*** them from data, ***understanding and evaluating*** the learned models, and ***utilizing*** them for real-world problems.
 These areas are closely intertwined: understanding a learned model can inspire the design of better and more efficient ones.
 Conversely, better performance can hint at something meaningful the model has captured about the underlying data structures.